loridev/react-native-nfc-sdk/README.md

 The API reference is available [here](https://github.com/loridev/react-native-nfc-sdk/wiki)

 ## Changelog

+- `0.3.3`: Aclaration on expo in the documentation for new React Native versions

 - `0.3.2`: Added the cancelRequest function in the hello world scripts, so users don't get NFC hardware errors